Samuel Ofori (footballer, born 1999): Ravshan Kulob

 On 6 May, Ofori was featured in the Tajik Supercup alongside his fellow Ghanaian counterpart Joseph Akomadi.
 Ofori helped his side Ravshan Kulob to win the 2023 Tajik Supercup.
 Ravshan Kulob defeated their arch-rival Istiklol to clinch the title thanks to Ofori's defensive work at the back.

 On 11 May 2024, Ofori and his club Ravshan Kulob lost the Tajik Supercup to their rivals Istiklol in the 2024 Final Edition which took place in Regar.
 Ofori got silver medalist attached to his achievements.

 On 21 September 2023, Ofori made his AFC Cup debut against Merw from Turkmenistan.
 Ofori's Ravshan Kulob were in the same group E with FC Abdysh-Ata Kant from Kyrgyzstan and Altyn Asyr from Turkmenistan.
 Ofori played in all six games of the group stages.

-On 18 September 2024, Ofori made his AFC Champions League Two debut against India gaints Mohun Bagan Super Giant in Kolkata, India.
+On 18 September 2024, Ofori made his AFC Champions League Two debut against India giants Mohun Bagan Super Giant in Kolkata, India.
 Ofori's Ravshan Kulob were in the same group A with Al-Wakrah SC from Qatar And Tractor S.C. from Iran.
 Ofori have played all group stage games.